derrado/fend-website_optimization/README.md

 * Function now calls updatePositions() via rAF

 #### EventListener DomContentLoaded
-* Reduced number of floating pizzas to 40, which results in 5 rows of pizzas drawn
+* Reduced number of floating pizzas to a calculated number which depends on window.screen.height
 * Removed height and width on elem-creation (obsolete after image-resize and css-style fix)
 * Changed image to the new, smaller version
 * Set floatingPizzas variable once, holds all .mover divs